-The proposal brings park advocates closer to their dream of creating a
+The proposal brings park advocates closer to their dream of creating a back to the 1860s.
+They belong

-The proposal brings park advocates closer to their dream of creating a giant network of trails through the watershed and connecting with federal, state and local
+The proposal brings park advocates closer to their dream of creating a giant network of trails through the watershed and connecting with federal, state and local created 500-foot "buffer zones," Berkeley's version is more sweeping and applies to many more products.